writingrach76/redesigned-telegram/README.md

 - Clickable button interface to create a ticket
 - Automatic create of a private channel with members of the moderator team and the user who opened the ticket
 - Automatic welcome message with instructions for the user
-- Command to close the ticket when finished
+- Command to close the ticket when finished (by either user or moderators)
-- Button to close the ticket when finished (?)
 - Exporting of the conversation occurring within the ticket to both a custom moderator-visible only logs channel *and* to the user's DMs in order for both parties to have a record
 - A nontechnical friendly setup process for the bot involving only a few commands